2020 Sea Turtle Happy Hour

 August 21st at 6pm LIVE on our Facebook page

 The Friends of the Carr Refuge’s 4th Annual March into Turtle Season kick-off was post-poned in March due to COVID-19.
 The Sea Turtle Happy Hour event will be our replacement and first ever virtual event, complete with everything you know and love from the original!
-Save the date for Sea Turtle Happy Hour on August 21st at 6pm EST. This will be a Facebook Live event that you can watch at home!
+Sea Turtle Happy Hour is TONIGHT on August 21st at 6pm EST. This will be a Facebook Live event that you can watch at home!
 There will be two guest speakers, an online silent auction, and a themed drink for you to make at home!
 This event will be entertaining and educational, while raising funds to support our ongoing work to support the Archie Carr National Wildlife Refuge.
 Details on this event are below, you will not want to miss this!

 Friends of the Carr Refuge is a small non-profit organization that relies heavily on memberships and donations to assist the Refuge and accomplish our goals of community education and conservation.
 Our main fundraising event each year is our popular Turtle Walks and Digs.
 Unfortunately the cancellation of these events this year left a major impact on our funds to carry out our goals.
 Funds raised through individual donations, and the silent auction from this event will help carry out our 2020 goals and make up for the cancelled events.

 We need your help, we are looking for auction item donations for the online silent auction!
 If you have an item that you would like to donate for the event, please email us at firstname.lastname@example.org.

 Thank you for your support!